 In other words, every electron configuration will begin with 1s since it is the lowest energy level.

 Just like siblings, electrons would much prefer a single room before they have to share a space with their little brother or sister.
 In other words, as in the case of oxygen with four 2p electrons, put the first three electrons into their own p orbital.
 Finally, you'll then have no choice but to pair up the fourth and final electron with a partner.

 Directional Path to Fill Energy Level DiagramUse that directional path (dashed arrows) to help guide you as you fill the energy level diagram

 Let's fill out the energy level diagram for sulfur based on all these rules.
 Thankfully you won't have to use your nose.
 First, let's go to the periodic table and find how many electrons sulfur has.
 Again, it's a neutral atom so it will have the same number of electrons as protons.
 Since the atomic number is 16, the number of electrons is 16.
 That gives us sixteen arrows to place in the blank lines starting with the bottom row.

 After looking at the energy level diagram, the electron configuration for sulfur would be written as:

 Note: If we add up all the superscripts, we get the number of electrons in the atom (atomic number, Z, number of protons).
 For sulfur this would be 16.
 We can also tell from this notation and from the energy level diagram that sulfur needs 2 more electrons to complete its outer shell.

-= 4, then the total number of electrons the energy level can hold is 2(4)2
+If the atom has an energy level of 4, n = 4, then the total number of electrons the energy level can hold is 2(4)2 = 32 electrons.

 |Energy Level n (Shell)||Type of Sublevel (Subshell)||Number of Orbitals||Electron Capacity|